jetpack-io/jetpack-examples/05-py-cron-job/README.md

 `jetpack up` to deploy the image + CronJob to your namespace

 ## How to Test
-You can see the Jobs running in your environment using

-Once the task runs, you can see the message by running:
+The job won't run for **10** minutes.
+In 10 minutes, you can see the results by running:
 ```bash
 kubectl logs <name-of-the-job-pod>
 ```